And there's a creepy doll

 - And there's the dolls in the Otherworld Hillside Center.
 One's in a wheelchair, while another- only a few feet away- is held by a humanoid...thing, suspended over a hole.
 Symbolism?

-- Silent Hill 4 has Walter Sullivan's doll, which if picked up, haunts Henry's room permanently, making it impossible to get the best ending.
+- Silent Hill 4 has Walter Sullivan's doll, which if picked up and placed in the box, haunts Henry's room permanently (unless you remove it from the box and carry it around with you for the rest of the game), making it impossible to get the best ending.

 - The Robbie the Rabbit Doll pointing at YOU when you look in a certain hole.